ChristopherGLewis/ddo-lite-tools/README.md

 ## Release Notes

-### 4.13.0 - U80 - Duergar and Duegar Mindcleaver Iconic
+### 4.13.0 - U80 - Duergar and Duergar Mindcleaver Iconic
 Changes:
-Additions of Duergar and Duegar Mindcleaver Iconic
+Additions of Duergar and Duergar Mindcleaver Iconic Thanks to Yhelm and Peng

 #### Character Builder
 - Version 4.13
-- Added Duergar and Duegar Mindcleaver Iconic
+- Added Duergar and Duergar Mindcleaver Iconic
 - Updated Dwarf trees
+- Fixes to borked Favorite Enemy caused by Arcane Trickster code changes
+- Fixes to some AT enhancements
+- Fixes to Alchemist Empower Healing

 #### Compendium
 - Version 1.20